 - 1. Subsequent to January 31, and prior to June 1, School management submits to the Governing Council a proposed budget for the fiscal year which commences on July 1.
 The budget includes an estimate of revenues and a proposed expenditure plan. - 2.
-The proposed budget is presented at meetings subject to the Open Meetings Act of New Mexico, and the public is invited to comment. - 3.
-The School is required to submit to the State of New Mexico, Public Education Department School Budget & Financial Analysis Unit (SBFAU) a balanced budget for the fiscal year which commences on July 1.
+The proposed budget is presented at meetings subject to the Open Meetings Act of New Mexico, and the public is invited to comment. - The School is required to submit to the State of New Mexico, Public Education Department School Budget & Financial Analysis Unit (SBFAU) a balanced budget for the fiscal year which commences on July 1. - 4.
+Based on criteria set by the SBFAU, the School undergoes either a formal technical review of the proposed budget or a more informal phone review each year.
+Subsequent to this review, the local Governing Council approves a budget resolution to adopt the proposed budget subject to any technical adjustments by SBFAU.
+The final budget as approved by SBFAU is provided to the Governing Council for information purposes only. - 5.
+The budget is adjusted throughout the fiscal year based upon changes in programmatic needs.
+Budgetary control is at the function level; over-expenditure of a function is not allowed per NMAC 6.20.2.9.A. - 6.
+Budgets for the General Fund, Special Revenue Funds and Capital Projects Funds are adopted on a basis consistent with the "Manual of Procedures for Uniform Financial Accounting and Budgeting for School Districts".
+Budgetary amounts for the Debt Service Fund are based upon the issuance of general obligation bonds.